-Tuning your SQL Server queries is one of the best things you can do for better performance.
+Tuning your SQL Server queries is one of the best things you can do for better performance and optimization of SQL server diagnostics.
 But tuning is a huge topic!
 Knowing exactly how to tune in the best possible way requires not only a thorough knowledge of your data and your workload, but knowledge of how SQL Server actually makes its plan execution choices.
 So, what can you do if you’re not an expert on SQL Server Internals?
 One thing you can do is rely on people who are experts, as well as tools written by experts.
-Tools like Quest Spotlight Tuning Pack can give you some great suggestions to get started on the road to better query performance.
+Tools like Quest Spotlight Cloud Tuning Pack can give you some great suggestions to get started on the road to better query performance.
 Of course, no external tool knows your data and all the details of all your workloads, so thorough testing of any suggestion you decide to implement is always recommended.

 In these posts on problematic operators, I will assume you have some basic knowledge of SQL Server index structures.
 Here is some information that will be helpful: